objcio/articles/2015-02-09-photoskit.md

 Similarly to asset collections, you can create transient collection lists by using the `transientCollectionListWithXXX(...)` factory methods on `PHCollectionList`.

-This can turn out to be very useful when you need to combine results from two fetches requests.
+This can turn out to be very useful when you need to combine results from two fetch requests.

 #Photo Metadata
 As mentioned in the beginning of this article, PhotoKit provides some additional metadata about user assets that wasn't available (or at least not as easily available) in the past when using ALAssetsLibrary.

-##HDR, Panorama Photos
+##HDR and Panorama Photos
 You can use a photo asset's `mediaSubtypes` property to find out if the underlying image was captured with HDR enabled and whether or not it was shot in the Camera.app's Panorama mode.

-##Favorite, Hidden Assets
+##Favorite and Hidden Assets
 To find out if an asset was marked as favorite or was hidden by the user, just inspect the `favorite` and `hidden` properties of the `PHAsset` instance.

 ##Burst Mode Photos
 `PHAsset`'s `representsBurst` property is true for assets that are representative of a burst photo sequence (multiple photos taken while the user held down the shutter).
 It will also have a `burstIdentifier` value which can then be used to fetch the rest of the assets in that burst sequence via `fetchAssetsWithBurstIdentifier(...)`.

 The user can flag assets within a burst sequence; additionally, the system uses various heuristics to mark potential user picks automatically.
-This metadata is accessible via `PHAsset`'s `burstSelectionTypes` property — `.AutoPick`/`.UserPick` values.
+This metadata is accessible via `PHAsset`'s `burstSelectionTypes` property.
+This property is a bit mask with three defined constants: `.UserPick` for assets marked manually by the user, `.AutoPick` for potential user picks and `.None` for unmarked assets.

 ![.AutoPick Example](http://f.cl.ly/items/3A0f0e3D0m0K20330R04/IMG_1637.PNG) The screenshot shows how Photos.app automatically marks potential user picks in a burst sequence.